Ontario Highway 401: Greater Toronto Area

+Highway 401 is being widened from six to ten lanes (including HOV lanes) from the Steeles Avenue overpass westerly to 1.5 km west of the Halton-Wellington boundary.
+As part of this project, the crossing for Tremaine Road (Halton Regional Road 22) has been realigned to a new interchange while the original overpass has been demolished.
+The existing Guelph Line interchange will also be rebuilt as part of the freeway expansion.

 Expansion in Durham includes widening the highway to 12 lanes, and extending the collector-express system from its end at Brock Road in Pickering to Lake Ridge Road in Whitby.

 A Transportation Environmental Study Report was completed on widening highway 401, extending the collector-express system easterly through to the Highway 412 interchange in Whitby, then ten lanes easterly to Liberty Street in the Municipality of Clarington.
 The assessment was completed in March 2015.
 To support this widening, all of the original overpasses dating back in the 1940s and 1950s built through Whitby and Oshawa were replaced with new overpasses as part of contemporary highway safety standards and to allow for a future highway widening.

 Eastern Ontario

 East of Durham, the MTO widened parts of Highway 401 to six lanes.
 Two bridges have been widened in advance of an eventual widening to six lanes of the highway including the bridges over the Trent River in Trenton, as well as the Salmon River bridge between Belleville and Napanee.

 By 2020, the highway was widened to six lanes for 9 km through Kingston between exits 611 and 623, 16 years after it started back in 2004.
 Construction began in 2014 to expand the highway to six lanes approximately 5 km east of exit 474 in Cobourg.